OHIF/Viewers/platform/app/.recipes/Nginx-Orthanc-Keycloak/README.md

     server_name hospital.duckdns.org;
     ```

-## Replace 'YOUR_DOMAIN' placeholders
+## Replace '127.0.0.1' placeholders

-Crtl + F for all YOUR_DOMAIN place holders and replace the with the correct values
+Crtl + F for all 127.0.0.1 place holders and replace the with the correct values

 ## Build the Docker Compose